quesurifn/yake-rust/README.md

 [extended](https://doi.org/10.1016/j.ins.2019.09.013).

 This crate is ported and is as close as possible to the [reference implementation](https://github.com/LIAAD/yake/).
-The input text is split into sentences and tokens via [segtok](https://github.com/xamgore/segtok) crate.
+The input text is split into sentences and tokens via the [segtok](https://github.com/xamgore/segtok) crate.

 ## How it works